Story of Seasons (video game): Gameplay

 The main feature of the game is connectivity according to Yoshifumi Hashimoto, the producer of the Story of Seasons series.
 Players sell their crop and dairy products to other countries in the game via a Trade Station.
 Some countries prefer one type of item over another, and may have to travel to the other countries to make deliveries.
 Personal farm data can be swapped with other players using StreetPass.

-Character customization is back from Harvest Moon: A New Beginning.
-The player can control his or her hair style and color, eyes, skin color, hats, glasses, clothing outfits, and up to three accessories.

-Farming has been simplified to the 3x3 field.
-Sowing, watering, and harvesting can now be done to the entire 3x3 field instead of one at a time.
-This allows the player to care for more fields in less time.
-Crops do not carry over to the next season like they did in A New Beginning; once the first of the next season rolls around, all crops from the previous season that are still growing will be wilted and dead.

 The player can set up a wildlife Safari, housing a variety of exotic animals such as monkeys and parrots.
 The Safari will be toured by the other villagers, similar to the Garden Tour in A New Beginning.
 The exotic animals are added through the Safari through unlocking them from vendors in the game through having good relations with them.
-Other animals the player can only keep by meeting certain conditions.
+The player can only keep other animals by meeting certain conditions.
 If the player becomes friendly with the animals through interaction they will be able to keep more animals in the Safari.
 Farm animals that are brought and taken care of within the Safari become happier and less stressed.
-In the Safari there is a mine where rare gems and minerals can be found through use of the hammer tool.
+In the Safari, there is a mine where rare gems and minerals can be found through use of the hammer tool.